 The LoadSpring Cloud Platform Condenses Information Sources

 The answer (as you probably already guessed) is provided by LoadSpring and its Cloud Platform – in fact, more precisely by the LoadSpringInsight functionality.
 This functionality makes it easy to display your S-curve report, immediately when you and your team log in.
 We enable you to connect core applications and visualize the S-Curve reporting you need, to help you make decisions in a timely fashion.
 Your S-curve reports are as real-time as the data within the respective applications.
 Consequently, you are no longer reacting to old information.
 Instead, you are positioned to proactively drive the next steps to keep the project on budget and schedule.

 Example of an S-curve displayed in the LoadSpring Platform dashboard

-LoadSpring has meets the interoperability and reporting challenge to provide off the shelf S-curve reporting for any combination of the solutions outlined below:
+LoadSpring overcomes the interoperability and reporting challenges to provide off the shelf S-curve reporting for any combination of the solutions outlined below:

 PROJECT COST MANAGEMENT

 - ARES PRISM G2